 That's why MMF was born.
 Cellist Eunghee Cho wanted to challenge traditional notions of classical music performance by creating an inclusive and community-oriented environment while continuing to provide high-quality performances of life-changing repertoire.

-The inaugural MMF will take place in his beloved hometown of Davis, California because he believes there is huge potential for this festival to have a positive impact on the community.
+Mellon Music Festival was inaugurated in his beloved hometown of Davis, California because he believes there is huge potential for this festival to have a positive impact on the community.
 He hopes the festival will continue to grow as the years pass and continue to enrich the lives of those who give classical music a chance.